info@10duke.com

 The validity of access tokens and refresh tokens is controlled as follows:

-Note: If you use any client applications in the detached mode with an authentication flow that grants refresh tokens, we highly recommended that a separate maximum validity time is configured for refresh tokens.
-Otherwise refresh tokens are valid indefinitely.
+Note: If you have any client applications that use an OAuth flow that grants refresh tokens, and you’re either using the detached mode or the token validity cannot be tied to the user session, we highly recommend that the configuration defines a maximum validity time for refresh tokens.
+Otherwise the OAuth session is valid indefinitely.

 For 10Duke Enterprise configuration changes, contact the 10Duke Integration Support team.